 This concept is akin to paying for a Coca-Cola versus the store’s generic brand cola.
 The name brand products typically have a higher retail price tag.
 Bullion works the same way with the government products being the equivalent of a high-end name brand.
 Again, apply some common sense retail logic.
 Are every name brand of blue jeans equal in price?
 Nope, they certainly are not.
 This applies to the bullion trade as well.
 One government’s product might be more desirable, thus more valuable, than the next.

 How does the spot price impact the entire precious metals trade?

 Buying and selling bullion are two distinctly different actions.
-When you buy an American Gold Eagle, or AGE, from a coin dealer you will pay spot plus a premium.
+When you buy an American Gold Eagle, or AGE, from a coin dealer you will pay spot plus a premium, as I have stated previously.
 The premium is the profit to the coin dealer and it subject to fluctuations from the retail market; again see Supply and Demand.
 Conversely when you sell bullion you are typically going to get less than spot.
 How much less depends on a plethora of factors including brand names (as we discussed above), supply and demand, very detailed condition factors, etc. Before we go further down this road let’s take a look at how the precious metal trade works from start to finish…

 From start to finish…

 » The mining industry digs precious metal ore from the ground and sells less than pure ore, and dore bars, to refiners at a rate lower than the world spot price.

 » Refiners take the rough materials and refine them to a pure product eliminating the natural impurities; think gold bars.
 That product is then sold to mints at very close to, but still under, the spot price.

 » Mints, both government and private, then create retail products like bullion coins (also called Rounds, think AGE) and bars.
 The mint sells those bars to wholesale and(or) retail dealers at a rate typically just slightly above the spot price.